Toward machine learning interatomic potentials for modeling uranium mononitride: Results

+To evaluate the performance of the ANI and HIP-NN potentials developed for UN, we assess their accuracy using the root mean square error (RMSE) for total energies and atomic forces across the entire dataset (Table~\ref{tab:rmse}).
+The final training dataset consists of $2 \times 2 \times 2$ supercells containing approximately 64 atoms, with slight variations due to defect formation.
+Both potentials demonstrate robust predictive capability, given the dataset complexity that encompasses various temperature regimes and defect structures, and compare favorably with existing MLIPs in the literature.
+For example, the energy and force RMSEs are quite similar to those reported for the UO$_2$ ANI potential trained to DFT (2.17 meV/atom and 0.091 eV/\AA).\\

+In addition, we compare the lattice parameters at 300~K ($a_{300}$), elastic constants, and bulk moduli at 0~K predicted by the MLIPs to experimental data, DFT (PBE), and the classical potentials by Tseplayaev and Kocevski (Table~\ref{tab:elastict}).
+Our MLIPs demonstrate very good agreement with the DFT reference values calculated in this work, indicating that both ANI and HIP-NN potentials effectively capture the essential physics provided by the training data.
+When compared to the experimental data, we find that the MLIPs predict $a_{300}$ (error $\sim$0.7\%) and bulk modulus (error $\sim$2.4–7.3\%) accurately.
+However, larger discrepancies emerge for certain elastic constants, particularly $C_{44}$ (error $\sim$39–43\%), that partially stem from limitations inherent to the PBE exchange-correlation functional.
+Despite not being trained directly to experimental data, our MLIPs demonstrate comparable accuracy to classical potentials by Tseplyaev and Kocevski, which were fitted to reproduce DFT calculations and, in the case of Kocevski, also experimental properties.

+Phonon band structures calculated with both MLIPs are shown in Fig.~\ref{fig:phonon}.
+For comparison, experimental data (black empty points) and DFT spectra calculated with the same PBE reference method (blue empty points) are included.
+The agreement is excellent between our MLIPs and the DFT spectra.
+When comparing to experimental measurements at 4.2 K made by Jackman et al.~\cite{Jackman1986}, both ANI and HIP-NN accurately reproduced acoustic modes (lower energies), which is generally achievable even by classical potentials--see phonon spectra calculated with classical potentials in Ref.~\cite{AbdulHameed2024}).
+However, both MLIPs significantly improve the predictions of optical modes (higher energies), reflecting superior accuracy in modeling vibrations compared to classical potentials.\\

-The incorporation of impurities in UN is facilitated by point defects We calculated the defect formation energies of uranium Frenkel pair (UFP), nitrogen Frenkel pair (NFP), and UN Schottky defects (SD, bound and unbound) as reported in Table~\ref{tab:defect}.
-The MLIPs are in excellent agreement with the point defect energies obtained from DFT using the PBE functional and both outperform the classical potentials by Kuksin et al. and Kocevski et al., even more when predicting the uranium Frenkel pair energy.
-It has been reported that the Kocevski potential does not accurately predict formation energies for U-rich and stoichiometric conditions due to the inability to describe metallic uranium \cite{AbdulHameed2024}.
+Since the incorporation of impurities in UN is facilitated by point defects, we validate the accuracy of the defect formation energies of uranium Frenkel pair (UFP), nitrogen Frenkel pair (NFP), and bound/unbound Schottky defects (SD).
+As summarized in Table~\ref{tab:defect}, our MLIPs provide excellent predictions, closely matching the DFT reference calculations obtained in this work and surpassing the classical potentials previously developed~\cite{Tseplyaev2016,Kocevski2022}, particularly for uranium Frenkel pairs.
+Previous studies show that the Kocevski potential does not accurately predict the formation energies for U-rich and stoichiometric conditions due to the inability to describe metallic uranium~\cite{AbdulHameed2024}.